 As of August 1st, 2017, the USPS will implement a new Automated Package Verification system (APV for short).
 APV will greatly change how the USPS delivers domestic packages.
 Any domestic package shipped using USPS, or a USPS postage provider will be impacted.

 Note: This excludes letters, large envelopes, certified mail, and any/all international shipments.

 New USPS processing facilities equipment checks your packages for correct specifications, including:

 - Destination ZIP Code

-Now, the USPS will deliver the package but with cost adjustments being issued back to your postal account balance.
-These adjustments apply to both overcharged and undercharged shipments.
-This will make for a much more seamless shipping process with the USPS.
+Now, the USPS will deliver the package but will issue cost adjustments back to your postal account balance.
+These adjustments apply to both overcharged and undercharged shipments, making for a much more seamless shipping process with the USPS.
 The goal here is to make sure that all shipments are delivered on time.

 Can I dispute an APV adjustment?